niri-sky/occular_disease_recognition/README.md

 ### 6. <a name="concl"></a>Conclusions and Recommendations

-The CNN models used in the image augmentation achieved accuracy scores on test data of 84% for Glaucoma, and 93% for both Diabetic Retinopathy, and Cataracts.
-These scores are not high enough for applying in a medical diagnostic setting, but show promise because the model in the trained and tested with very limited data.
+The CNN models implemented with image augmentation achieved accuracy scores on test data of 84.4% for Glaucoma, 90.6% for Diabetic Retinopathy, and 89.1% for Cataracts.
+These scores are not high enough for applying in a medical diagnostic setting, but show promise because the model was trained and tested with very limited data.
 We expect that adding more images to our training set and experimenting with image augmentation parameters would lead to higher accuracy scores that would potentially be useful for deployment to patients.

-In addition, the work revealed that multi-category classification applied to public datasets with the highest accuracy (98%) using XGB classifier.
+In addition, the work revealed that multi-category classification applied to public datasets had the highest accuracy (98%) using XGB classifier.
 The random forest model used in the classification also shows moderate performance for multi-classification of the data with 65% accuracy.
-The models used in the project performs as compared with 13% of the baseline of vision problems.
+The models used in the project perform as compared with 13% of the baseline of vision problems.
 The project successfully addressed to classify the most common eye diseases accurately.

-To advance the performance of the models and making them deployable would be of great benefit to eye doctors and patients because it would allow for quick and accurate eye disease diagnosis without requiring initial analysis by an eye doctor.
+To advance the performance of the models and make them deployable would be of great benefit to eye doctors and patients because it would allow for quick and accurate eye disease diagnosis without requiring initial analysis by an eye doctor.
 This would help patients get diagnosed more quickly and allow eye doctors to focus on other aspects of their practice, such as performing medical procedures and treating diseased eyes.